sbergwall/Railgun.Guides/xx-Deploy-WindowsEventCollector.md

 Go to System Services and set Windows remote Management to Automatic.

 Go to Administrative Templates > Windows Components> Event Forwarding and edit Configure fowarder resource usage.
 Enable it and choose between 100-500.
 500 is for Production.
 Edit Configure target Subscrition Manager and click Enabled.
 Under SubscriptionManagers click SHow.
-Add 'Server=http://wec01.company.pri:5985/wsman/SubscriptionManager/WEC.Refresh=120'
+Add 'Server=http://wec01.company.pri:5985/wsman/SubscriptionManager/WEC,Refresh=120'.
+Note that before Refresh=120 there is a colon, not a dot.

 Go to Event Log Service and Security.
 Edut Configure log access, Enable it and add 'O:BAG:SYD:(A;;0xf0005;;;SY)(A;;0x5;;;BA)(A;;0x1;;;S-1-5-32-573)(A;;0x1;;;S-1-5-20)' without '' and the beginning at the end,  to Log Access.
 The GP is done.